 Local Financial Incentives

-The recently extended federal tax credit on EVs is well known, but that is just one of a growing number of financial incentives offered to EV owners.
-Many state and local governments provide rebates and/or tax credits to citizens who purchase an EV.
+Federal, state and local governments provide rebates and/or tax credits to citizens who purchase an EV.
 These typically range from several hundred to several thousand dollars.

 A growing number of public and private entities are working to attract EV owners through parking perks.
 More and more private lots are becoming equipped with EV chargers, allowing drivers to charge their vehicles while away from home.
 Furthermore, these chargers are often located in convenient spots close to businesses.